NikolaiLMS/mastersthesis-experimental-data/README.md

 # mastersthesis-experimental-data

-This repository serves as a documentation for the experiments described in my Master's Thesis "Pruning Techniques for Lifted SAT-Based Hierarchical Planning".
+This repository serves as a documentation for the experiments described in the Master's Thesis "Pruning Techniques for Lifted SAT-Based Hierarchical Planning" (https://github.com/NikolaiLMS/lilotane).

 ## Used Software